vitalets/turbopack-inline-svg-loader/README.md

 }
 ```

-> [!TIP]
-> For local images, always prefer static import instead of direct path to the `public` folder.
-It ensures the image file exists and properly cached by the content.

 ### How to change size?

-You can change image size via CSS `style` or `className`:
+You can change the image size via the CSS `style` prop or `className`:

 ```tsx
 // Set size via style